hax0kartik/Mk7se/README.md

 STEPS:-

-STEP 1)Open FBI.Slect titles.Select "MARIO KART 7" and copy the systemX files to a folder named mk7se on the root of your sd card one by one(there must be two where X is a number between 0-9)
+STEP 1)Open FBI.Slect titles.Select "MARIO KART 7" and copy the systemX files to a folder named mk7se(create it using ctrxplorer) on the root of your sd card one by one(there must be two where X is a number between 0-9)

 STEP 2)Edit your saves